Saranyaaav/PROMPT-ENGINEERING/README.md

 # Perplexity:
 # 5. Explain about LLM and how it is build

+Here is a clean prompt you can use:

+> “Explain what a Large Language Model (LLM) is and how it is built.
+Include the main stages such as data collection, preprocessing, tokenization, model training, fine-tuning, evaluation, and deployment.”

+### Shorter version
+> “Explain about LLM and how it is built.”

+### More detailed version
+> “Describe what a Large Language Model (LLM) is, how it works, and how it is built from data to deployment.
+Explain training data, tokenization, neural network architecture, pretraining, fine-tuning, evaluation, and real-world use.”

+### Why this prompt works
+- It asks for both definition and process.
+- It makes the response structured and easy to compare across AI tools.
+- It covers the full lifecycle of an LLM, which is useful for an assignment or project report.

+I can also combine all 5 prompts into one neat project sheet with a comparison table.

 # Gemini:
 # 5. Explain about LLM and how it is build